 Communication and Training Programme

-The Group has a comprehensive training programme to ensure that the policies and procedures of the Compliance Model are understood and embedded in the culture of the organisation.
-The programme emphasises the right to know and there are measures in place to bolster the skills required to ensure its effective implementation.
+The Group has a comprehensive training programme to ensure that the policies and procedures of the Compliance Model are clearly understood and embedded in the culture of the organisation.
+The programme emphasises the right to know and there are measures in place to enhance the skills required to ensure its effective implementation.

 Compliance Risks and Control Assessment